rubocode/bookstore/introduction/index.md

 * A product shipment is an event.
 * A use case is an event.

-> A function is also an event!
+> A function call is also an event!
+> A clock cycle is an event!

 How cool is that!